ricpol/pygrister/doc/scim.rst

 Existing endpoints that already deal with user creation, like ``update_team_users``, ``update_workspace_users`` and ``update_doc_users`` (using their Pygrister names) will work as before, of course.
-However, they are somewhat limited, in that they create a user and set her permissions in one single step, but you can't fill in all the user's details.
+However, they are somewhat limited, in that they create a user and set permissions in one single step, but you can't fill in all the user's details.

 Theoretically, you should first add the user with the SCIM api, and only